 The ornamental lindens are often planted on tree lawns, and their fragrance is enjoyed morning and evening by humans and insects.
 You can actually hear the buzzing as you pass a linden in bloom.

 The flowers of these species are small and cream-colored.
 They aren’t as noticeable as the pea shaped seeds that follow.

 The name “basswood” is derived from the original name “Bastwood” because native Americans used the inner fibrous bark (or “bast”) of the tree to make ropes and cords.

 Whether you call it linden, or basswood, it is a lovely tree to cultivate.
 The ornamental varieties have a symmetrical, pyramid shape, and look as though they’ve been trimmed.
 The North American native is not so regular in shape, but the foliage is still attractive.

-Plan its placement carefully, though.
+Plan its placement carefully.
 The nectar attracts not only bees and wasps, but aphids and ants.
 That means that the sticky honeydew will fall all around the tree.
-This is definitely not something to plant around your drive or close to windows.
+This is definitely not something to plant around your driveway or close to windows.

 So, having located a spot 50 feet from the west edge of your patio or deck, enjoy the late afternoon fragrance as it wafts on the gentle, westerly summer breeze.
 Lemonade in hand, book in lap, feet up on the stool; you’ve found your joy today!